cwise24/snopsy/docs/module3/4_rtd.rst

 Images/Figures
 ^^^^^^^^^^^^

-To place images or figures on pages
+To place images or figures on pages.
+I have found it better to use ``.. figure::`` and set a ``:scale:``, this way the image can be opened

 .. figure:: imgs/rtd.png
    :scale: 50%